 And then there is also a petroleum by-product in it.
 The petroleum by-product is a bit vague – but keep in mind that these are specific residual materials left over from other manufacturing processes.
 Many are used to make wax or even are used in the food industry. (link to more information= http://en.wikipedia.org/wiki/Petroleum_product)

-There are a lot of furniture waxes on the market…but Annie’s wax has over two decades of perfecting the composition and usage with her paint.
+There are a lot of furniture waxes on the market…but Annie’s wax has over two decades of perfecting the composition and usage of her wax with her paint.
 Be rest assured- that whatever you are painting and waxing- has already been done using Annie Sloan’s products!
 So there is nothing nicer out there in the marketplace to use on furniture than Annie Sloan’s Soft Waxes!
 I hope that this was helpful.